milanglacier/minuet-ai.el/README.md

 # Selecting a Provider or Model

 The `gemini-flash` and `codestral` models offer high-quality output with free and fast processing.
 For optimal quality, consider using the `deepseek-chat` model, which is compatible with both `openai-fim-compatible` and `openai-compatible` providers.
 For local LLM inference, you can deploy either `qwen-coder` or `deepseek-coder` through Ollama using the `openai-fim-compatible` provider.

-# System Prompt
+# Prompt

-See [prompt](./prompt.md) for the default system prompt used by `minuet` and instructions on customization.
+See [prompt](./prompt.md) for the default prompt used by `minuet` and instructions on customization.

+Note that `minuet` employs two distinct prompt systems:

-Please note that the System Prompt only applies to chat-based LLMs (OpenAI, OpenAI-Compatible, Claude, and Gemini).
-It does not apply to Codestral and OpenAI-FIM-compatible models.
+1. A system designed for chat-based LLMs (OpenAI, OpenAI-Compatible, Claude, and Gemini)
+2. A separate system designed for Codestral and OpenAI-FIM-compatible models

 # Configuration

 Below are commonly used configuration options.
 To view the complete list of available settings, search for `minuet` through the `customize` interface.

 ## minuet-provider

-Set the provider you want to use for completion with minuet, available
+Set the provider you want to use for completion with minuet, available options:
-options: `openai`, `openai-compatible`, `claude`, `gemini`, `openai-fim-compatible`, and `codestral`.
+`openai`, `openai-compatible`, `claude`, `gemini`, `openai-fim-compatible`, and `codestral`.

 The default is `openai-fim-compatible` using the deepseek endpoint.

 You can use `ollama` with either `openai-compatible` or `openai-fim-compatible` provider, depending on your model is a chat model or code completion (FIM) model.

 ## minuet-context-window

 The maximum total characters of the context before and after cursor.
 This limits how much surrounding code is sent to the LLM for context.

 The default is 16000, which roughly equates to 4000 tokens after tokenization.

 ## minuet-context-ratio

 Ratio of context before cursor vs after cursor.
 When the total characters exceed the context window, this ratio determines how much context to keep before vs after the cursor.
 A larger ratio means more context before the cursor will be used.
 The ratio should between 0 and `1`, and default is `0.75`.

 ## minuet-request-timeout

 Maximum timeout in seconds for sending completion requests.
 In case of the timeout, the incomplete completion items will be delivered.
 The default is `3`.

 ## minuet-add-single-line-entry

 For `minuet-complete-with-minibuffer` function, Whether to create additional single-line completion items.
 When non-nil and a completion item has multiple lines, create another completion item containing only its first line.
 This option has no impact for overlay-based suggesion.

 ## minuet-n-completions

 Number of completion items to request from the language model.
 This number is encoded as part of the prompt for the chat LLM.
 Note that when `minuet-add-single-line-entry` is true, the actual number of returned items may exceed this value.
 Additionally, the LLM cannot guarantee the exact number of completion items specified, as this parameter serves only as a prompt guideline.
 The default is `3`.

 ## minuet-auto-suggestion-debounce-delay

 The delay in seconds before sending a completion request after typing stops.
 The default is `0.2` seconds.

 ## minuet-auto-suggestion-throttle-delay

 The minimum time in seconds between 2 completion requests.
 The default is `1.0` seconds.

 # Provider Options